 Pre-candidacy requirements include satisfactory completion of 48 credits, including 18 credits in required courses and 30 credits in elective courses.
 Students must also earn a grade of "pass" or "pass with distinction" on each part of the general examination, as outlined below.

 |ECON 8302||Microeconomic Theory II|

 |ECON 8305||Macroeconomic Theory I|

 |ECON 8306||Macroeconomic Theory II|

 |ECON 8375||Econometrics I|

 |ECON 8376||Econometrics II|

 The pre-candidacy stage must be concluded within three years of matriculation in the program; part-time students may conclude the pre-candidacy stage within five years of matriculation, subject to departmental approval.
-Upon successful completion of pre-candidacy, students are considered for admission to post-candidacy, i.e., the dissertation stage, which must be completed within five years after entry.
-In all cases the student is expected to complete the doctorate within eight years of matriculation in the program, whichever is sooner*.
+Upon successful completion of pre-candidacy, students are considered for admission to candidacy, i.e., the dissertation stage.
+The dissertation stage must be completed within five years of entry into candidacy, or within eight years of matriculation in the program, whichever is sooner*.